rancher/docs/content/rancher/v2.x/en/project-admin/tools/logging/_index.md

 1. Click **Test**.
 Rancher sends a test log to the service.

     > **Note:** This button is replaced with _Dry Run_ if you are using the custom configuration editor.
-In this case, Rancher calls the fluentd dry drun command to validate the configuration.
+In this case, Rancher calls the fluentd dry run command to validate the configuration.

 1. Click **Save**.